 Richard Hasz, Jr., MFS, CPTC

-Under Rick’s leadership, the Clinical Services team works 24/7 to address the critical need for organs for transplant, working daily with donor families, medical professionals, hospital administrators and others in the donation and transplant community to promote and increase opportunities for donation.
+Under Mr. Hasz’s leadership, Gift of Life’s Clinical Services team is widely recognized for developing the nation’s best practices in organ and tissue donation.
+This team works 24/7 to address the critical need for organs for transplant, working daily with donor families, medical professionals, hospital administrators and others in the donation and transplant community to promote and increase opportunities for donation.

-As a respected expert, Rick has delivered lectures and education sessions for more than 60 organizations and professional societies in the United States and internationally and has participated in publishing hundreds of scientific papers and abstracts about donation and transplantation during his career.
+As a respected expert, Mr. Hasz has delivered lectures and education sessions for more than 60 organizations and professional societies in the United States and internationally and has participated in publishing hundreds of scientific papers and abstracts about donation and transplantation during his career.
 He also serves as a faculty member at Gift of Life Institute which trains best practices to OPO professionals worldwide.